petroritse1/gitFetcher/README.md

-# Github fetch repo
+# PeterGithub fetch repo
 This is a project for the AltSchool Africa Frontend Engineering Exam.

 ## Overview

 ### The challenge

-Create a github page that fetches repo.
+Create a react website that can fetch  yoour repository and have amazing UI/UX.
+## Additional functionality
+- Implemented a search bar that can fetch any github repository

 ### Screenshot

 ![Circle-22 Calculator Project](Circle-22-Calculator-Project.PNG)

-## CitFetcher Functionalities
+## PeterGitFetcher Functionalities
 Get user repositories
 Get user Single repositories

-This Github fetcher  is used to perform basic fetching of github repositories and display additional info about it:
+This PeterGithub-fetcher  is used to perform basic fetching of github repositories and display additional info about it:

-## How to Use the GitFetcher
+## How to Use the PeterGitFetcher

 Follow these simple steps to make any operation between numbers after you open the calculator app: